How to Get More Recruiters to Notice You on LinkedIn

 This LinkedIn feature, available from LinkedIn’s home page, privately signals to recruiters that you’re open to new job opportunities.
 By selecting “yes” on the “Open to Job Opportunities” toggle button and specifying the types of job opportunities you’re interested in, LinkedIn will include your profile in recruiter searches matching your career interests.
 You can enable this feature from your LinkedIn profile, and you can stop sharing anytime.

-This feature is an easy way to get in front of more recruiters and show up in more search results—and start getting contacted by more recruiters who are looking to fill the types of jobs that line up with your career interests.
+This feature is an easy way to show up in more search results and start getting contacted by more recruiters who are looking to fill the types of jobs that line up with your career interests.
 LinkedIn’s statistics show that recruiters are over 2x more likely to respond to candidates who have selected this feature.

 To note: LinkedIn says they take steps to prevent LinkedIn recruiter users who work at your company from seeing your shared career interests, though they can’t guarantee complete privacy.